-Freezing pipes are a common occurrence in the Kansas City area during this time of year.
-With cold temperatures especially in the winter whereby pipes are exposed to freezing temperatures.
+Freezing pipes are a common occurrence in the Kansas City area during this time of year with cold temperatures in the winter whereby pipes are exposed to freezing temperatures.
 When water is in the pipe then it may lead to the expansion of the pipe.
-In extreme cases, the pipe may crack or burst hence damaging the water supply system.
-Pipes that are more predisposed to freezing are those within under heated areas of the house.
-Like the basements, garages, crawl spaces, and attics.
+In extreme cases, the pipe may crack or burst; hence, damaging the water supply system.
+Pipes that are more predisposed to freezing are those within under-heated areas of the house like the basements, garages, crawl spaces, and attics.

 - Ensuring the pipes are sufficiently exposed to warm temperatures throughout the cold season is the main trick to preventing broken pipes.
 Ensure that there is enough circulation of warm air in the house.
 One should consider opening doors, particularly of the bathroom and kitchen to ensure warm air circulation is achieved.
 Exposed water lines can also be relocated to prevent them from freezing.

-- Insulation of pipes especially within unheated exterior walls, garages, basements, and crawl spaces is vital in ensuring the maintenance of temperature above 32 degrees Fahrenheit thus preventing freezing.
-Wintery drafts are resolved by sealing cracks on windows, doors, and switch plates.
+- Insulation of pipes especially within unheated exterior walls, garages, basements, and crawl spaces is vital in ensuring the maintenance of temperature above 32 degrees Fahrenheit, thus preventing freezing.
+Winter drafts are resolved by sealing cracks on windows, doors, and switch plates.

 - Using heaters to warm the hose is also a good measure of preventing freezing.
 It is advisable to set and maintain the thermostat at the same temperature without considering it being day or night.
 Shutting down the heating, ventilation, and air conditioning (HVAC) system predisposes the pipes to freeze.

-To prevent damage to the water supply system it is significant to quickly address the frozen pipes.
-Especially through the process of thawing.
+To prevent damage to the water supply system it is important to quickly address the frozen pipes, especially through the process of thawing.
 One needs to first locate freezing pipes by opening the faucet and see the ones that produce water in trickles.
 Heat the frozen areas of the line.
 For instance, using a portable space heater to a point where water gains its full pressure.
 Restore the water supply and open the faucets to lookout if any water lines are still frozen.
 Check all the pipes to locate any leaks and cracks and call a plumber to fix if there is any.
-If one is not able to locate the broken pipe to thaw.
-Then call a plumber to do the work.
+If one is not able to locate the broken pipe to thaw, then call a plumber to do the work.